hawkinsw/DailyPL/variables-types-types.md

 #### Conclusion

 Types in programming languages are a huge boon for programmers.
 The type of a variable gives the language power to help us write correct programs by increasing the chances that we will only write code that operates on data in meaningful ways.
 Types can be broadly categorized as _primitive_ or _aggregate_.
 Values of variables with a primitive type are indivisible -- programmers cannot pick apart values of variables with primitive types into subcomponents.
 Aggregates, on the other hand, are data types that contain other data types -- either primitive or aggregate.
-Knowing the types are common to most programming languages makes it easy to transition from language to language and help you pick the right data model for a particular application.
+Knowing the types that are common to most programming languages makes it easy to transition from language to language and help makes it easier to pick the right data model for a particular application.